 Ways to Use Healing Frequencies

 Starting small can make a big difference.
 Spend just 5–10 minutes a day in a quiet space, as short, consistent sessions tend to be more effective than occasional longer ones.
 Keep the volume low to maintain your sensitivity to the vibrations.
-Whether you choose digital listening, acoustic tools, or vibroacoustic furniture, these methods offer a variety of ways to experience both immediate and long-lasting benefits.

 Benefits of Sound Therapy